FAQs for "Adding an Equipment Inspection"

 1. What is the purpose of adding an Equipment Inspection in the Isolocity system?

-• The purpose of adding an Equipment Inspection in the Isolocity system is to systematically check and ensure that equipment is operating correctly and safely.
-Inspections help identify potential issues before they lead to equipment failure, maintain compliance with safety standards, and extend the lifespan of the equipment.
+A: Adding an Equipment Inspection allows you to systematically check and ensure that equipment is operating correctly and safely.
+Inspections help identify potential issues before they lead to failure, maintain compliance with safety standards, and extend equipment lifespan(Equipment Inspections).

 2. How do I start the process of adding a new Equipment Inspection?